Our rating: (4.5/5)

 It takes 2-3 days for your terminal to arrive after placing the order.
 The card machine is so intuitive that you don’t need a manual to set it up – just make sure your WiFi is working.

-Your bank account can take around 4 days before it is properly set up to receive payouts.
-Any transactions accepted by then will just be held by Square until they can clear in your bank account.
+Your bank account can take around 4 days before it receives the first payouts.
+Any transactions accepted by then will instantly settle in the Square balance, which you can choose to spend if you get the Square Card.